 She sets up the unusual culinary challenge, namely to replicate all 524 recipes found in Julia Child’s “Mastering the Art of French Cooking,” in a record 365 days.
 This marathon found its way onto Julie’s daily blog that received notice from her followers, and later in the New York press.

-In a series of flashbacks to the 1950’s, film viewers feast on lives of Julia and Paul Child as they live out their dream — of working in Paris for the United States government.
+In a series of flashbacks to the 1950s, film viewers feast on the lives of Julia and Paul Child as they live out their dream — of working in Paris for the United States government.

 It was at this time, Julia Child got the idea of taking cooking courses at the famed Cordon Bleu, where she met Simon Beck, and took on the task of writing and editing their “Mastering the Art of French Cooking.”

-This was an era in which “French cooking” implied ritual — and very specific prescriptions for cooking.
+This was an era in which “French cooking” implied ritual — and precise prescriptions for cooking.

 Whether the “chef in training” was making the simple omelet or boiling up a veal stock, the instructions and techniques were taken seriously.

 And so, for both Julia & Julie, there were challenges galore – from the soufflé that would not rise, and to those many letters from American book publishers who simply rejected Child’s manuscript; before it was finally published.
 And of course, the great success for Julia Child followed both in publishing and on public television.

 Back to my initial point: “The people you eat with are the people you belong to.”